 Developers tweaked the software to make apps launch quicker, especially the keyboard and camera.
 The latest version of iOS is designed to optimize its system when it is under load, so that Apple products run faster when the user demands higher performance.

-Fresh features aimed at impressing consumers include the Memoji, an Animoji that users can customize to their preferences.
+Fresh features aimed at impressing consumers include the Memoji, an Animoji that users can customise to their preferences.
 Group Facetime supports video conferences of up to 32 individuals, and these fun tweaks can be used in both Facetime via the Effects camera and in Messages.

 A smarter Siri